GrantMeStrength/6502MCP/README.md

 ## What this project does

-- **Emulator6502 (library)**: 6502 CPU, memory map, KIM‑1 ROM loader, MOS 6532 RIOT emulation, and utility loaders.
+- **Emulator6502 (library)**: 6502 CPU, memory map, two‑pass assembler (with listing and symbol table), KIM‑1 and Apple 1 ROM loaders, MOS 6532 RIOT emulation, and utility loaders.
-- **Assembler6502 (library)**: two‑pass 6502 assembler producing object code, listing output, and a symbol table.
-- **MCPServer (executable)**: MCP JSON‑RPC server over stdio that connects tools to the emulator and assembler.
+- **MCPServer (executable)**: MCP JSON‑RPC server over stdio that exposes the emulator and assembler as tools.

 ## Mac quickstart (bash)